wel055/cse15l-lab-reports/LabReport1.md

 ## Share an example of using the command with a path to a file as an argument.
-  1. __cd__
+  __1. cd__
      ![Image](cdtoafile.png)

      `cd Commandcd/cdtoadirct.png`

    Absolute path: /Users/wenxili/Desktop/UCSD/CSE 15L

    There is a folder Commandcd inside the folder CSE 15L and there is a file named cdtoadirct.png inside Cammmandcd.
 The command produces an error since cd wants to get into a folder but cdtoadirct.png is an actual file.

    The output is an error since cd need to be into a directory, cannot directly open a file.

-  2.ls
+  __2. ls__
       ![Image](lsfile.png)
       `cd Commandcd/cdtoadirct.png`

    Absolute path: /Users/wenxili/Desktop/UCSD/CSE 15L
    There is a folder Commandls inside the folder CSE 15L and there is a file named cdtoadirct.png inside Cammmandls.
 The command read the directory file and the file name is listed.
    The output is not an error.